JShad30/CADWork_full_stack/README.md

 The items in the shop can only be added by superusers of the site through the admin panel, as CADWork is not a site for users to sell their own products.

+#### Note

+I have created a basic terms and privacy page.
+These are for display only.

 ## Features

 #### Blog